-The Columbia College Library collection is available to use for research assignments that students are required to complete.
-With its easy and simple search strategies, the user can find the desired library book by author, by title, by keyword, by subject, and/or by barcode number of the book.
-When the particular word is typed in the search dialog box, the software displays the list of related words in its prompted list.
-The library user can select a desirable book using the detailed bibliographic data.
-Also, a grand online database by LIRN® is available to every student and faculty member.
-This provides access to more than 1 million article titles.
-The Directory of the Open Access Journal is also open to the public 24/7.
-For further assistance, full-time library staff are available to assist your research during business hours (M~F 9AM to 5PM) at the the library on the first floor.
+Columbia College Library collection is available for use in the research/ assignments students are required to complete.
+With its easy and simple search strategies, the user can find the desired library book by author, or by title or by keyword or by subject, and / or bar code number of the book.
+When a particular type of word is typed in the search dialog box, the software displays the list of related words in its prompted list.
+The library user can select a book/document that is his desired book/document with detailed bibliographic data.
+Also, a grand online database by LIRN® is available to every student and faculty to access more than 1 million article titles.
+The Directory of Open Access Journal is also open to the public 24/7.
+For further assistance, part-time library staff are available to assist with your research during business hours (M~TH, 9AM to 2PM)